AnasAmchaar/VectorDB-Benchmarker/README.md

-# Arabic RAG Benchmark (اختبار RAG العربي)
+# VectorDB Benchmarker

-An extensible benchmarking tool for evaluating Vector Databases and RAG systems with Arabic text.
+An extensible benchmarking tool for evaluating Vector Databases and RAG systems.

 ## Features